 - Immediate take home for kids which flows on into family life

-- Volunteering allows community to share their skills back into the community and vice
+- Volunteering allows community to share their skills back into the community

 - Non-discriminatory.
 It's for all children within the community - socially inclusive